starlake-ai/starlake/docs/user/howto/load.rst

  ``export COMET_METADATA=hdfs:///my/metadata``

 Dataset validation is based on a set of rules we define in schema files.
-Schema files decribe how the input files are parsed using a set of rules :
+Schema files describe how the input files are parsed using a set of rules :

 * Type Rules: Rules that describe the recognized fields formats.
 * Domain Rules: Rules that describe the file format and load strategy
 * Schema Rules: Rules that describe field format using pattern matching
+* Assertions:  Rules that must be respected by the whole input file.
+These rules are executed once the file has been ingested.Man

 Type Rules